 To export or print a chart directly, the usual symbols are available in the upper right-hand corner of the window:

-Copy to clipboard, Print, Export.
+Copy, Print, Export.